The Predator (soundtrack)

 The Predator: Original Motion Picture Soundtrack is the score album to the 2018 film of the same name directed by Shane Black, who wrote the script with Fred Dekker, and is the fourth installment in the Predator franchise.
 The film is scored by Henry Jackman, the third composer to score for the franchise.
 Jackman also incorporated original themes composed by Alan Silvestri from the 1987 film.
-The album was released by Lakeshore Records digitally on September 28, 2018 and through physical formats on October 5, 2018.
+The album was released by Lakeshore Records and Fox Music digitally on September 28, 2018 and through physical formats on October 5, 2018.

 Background and production

 In March 2018, Henry Jackman was announced to compose the musical score for the film.
 In an interview, Jackman recalled the connection with the 1987 film, after watching the bootleg version of the film in school and listened to the original score by Alan Silvestri, which was a combination of sophisticated harmony and "a very dangerous and scary sounding version of jazz".
 Compared to future instalments on not referencing the themes from the predecessor, Jackman asked director Shane Black and the producer John Davis, on how critical to capture the spirit of the first film, and weave Silvestri's themes with his original cues, while also coming with fresh cues for the score; he called it as "a personal mission" to bring Silvestri's themes together as he wanted to "celebrate the score rather than avoiding it".

 The symphony orchestra was the primary part of the film's score, which consisted variety of instruments: violins, violas, double bass, woodwinds, trombones, brass, cimbasso, temp and bass drums, and huge orchestral choir.
 On referencing Predator's score, Jackman noticed the use of harp in the score, adding "A lot of people mistakenly believe the harp is always going to be gentle, pretty and used explicitly for pastoral or sensitive moments.
 If you listen to the first Predator score, nothing can be further from the truth.
 There's quite a lot of marimba and harp used in scary ways, but that’s due to how the harmony works.
 It’s used to create tension to great effect."
 The use of electronic production and samplers, were not invasive as Jackman did not want to lose the primary force of the orchestra, but used in the crucial moments of the film.
 He further opined on using acoustic instruments and symphony, which would be tough and tricky to balance both the sounds.

 Jackman wanted to deviate from the color and instrumentation to look at the fabric of the music, helping to be serious on the narrative and not rely on the texture.
 He also included the "Half Dirty Dozen Theme" which was different from the Predator theme, and woven into the score, to "distinguish from the constant scariness".
 He further added "It was for a moment in the film that had to do with all the crazies trying to come to the rescue, that thematic layer created contrast with the predator focused stuff."